-Sometimes we hear people say "you should do less, you should relax, you should take time for yourself, etc., and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
+Sometimes we hear people say "you should do less, you should relax, you should take time for yourself, etc.," and from your perspective, their suggestions may sound somewhere between unreal and ridiculous, since you are the one living with the challenges.
 They don't always realize that we are all doing our best all of the time.

-Being very concentrated on our obligations rarely leaves time or space to look around, yet oftentimes information is available "out there" that could facilitate our task, but we just don't see it.
+At the same time, being very concentrated on your obligations perhaps does not leave you time or space to look around.
+Oftentimes information is available "out there" that could facilitate your task, but you just may don't see it.

 For example, perseverance is an important virtue, except when it makes us miss easier or better ways to achieve our goal.
 Pausing and stepping away from our task clears our mind, and we can return to it with renewed energy and sharper vision.
-Is this something you remember to do when you need it?
-If not, how could you help yourself remember it just in time?